-- Approved and contracted commitments, where the expenditure has been approved and the contract has been awarded at the reporting date, where disclosure is required by a specific standard of GRAP.
-Approved but not yet contracted commitments, where the expenditure has been approved and the contract has yet to be - Approved but not yet contracted commitments, where the expenditure has been approved and the contract has yet to be awarded or is awaiting finalisation at the reporting date. - Items are classified as commitments where the Municipality commits itself to future transactions that will normally result in the outflow of resources. - Contracts that are entered into before the reporting date, but goods and services have not yet been received are disclosed in the disclosure notes to the financial statements.
-Other commitments for contracts are non-cancellable or only cancellable at significant cost contracts should relate to - Other communities for contracts are non-cancenable or only cancenable at significant cost contracts should relate to something other than the business of the Municipality.
+Approved and contracted commitments, where the expenditure has been approved and the contract has been awarded at the reporting date, where disclosure is required by a specific standard of GRAP.
+Approved but not yet contracted commitments, where the expenditure has been approved and the contract has yet to be outflow of resources.
+Contracts that are entered into before the reporting date, but goods and services have not yet been received are disclosed in the disclosure notes to the financial statements. • Other commitments for contracts are non-cancellable or only cancellable at significant cost contracts should relate to something other than the business of the Municipality.